listman-io/docs/README.md

 ```

 Don't panic now, we will explain all the sections and corresponding options below.

+### Config File Samples
+If you like to learn based on examples you could find several predefined config files in the [Config File Examples] folder.
+That config files will help you to learn how to:
+* Run Multiple Archiving Jobs
+* Use strings equality Filtering Criteria
+* Use boolean equality Filtering Criteria
+* Use "older that N days" Filtering Criteria
+* Export All Items From The List (no Filtering criteria)
+* Download All List Item Attachments
+* Modify single or multiple list item columns after Archiving/Export
+* Run Listman.io using different Cron Schedules:
+ * run every day
+ * run once per month
+ * run every 6 hours
+ * run every 3 months

 ### How To Verify and Validate Config File
 You could always validate your configuration by running the app with the following command parameters: